 A few things will help prepare a yacht for its ocean going journey.
 While there may not be a standard rule as to what size or gross tonnage a yacht must be to qualify as ocean going, here are some things to keep in mind:

-1. Spare Parts – While it’s always a good idea to carry replacement parts onboard, this couldn’t be truer for an ocean going yacht.
+- Spare Parts – While it’s always a good idea to carry replacement parts onboard, this couldn’t be truer for a bluewater yacht.
 Most repairs to faulty equipment can be done while at sea, provided you have the right items packed.
 Double-check all your stores and replenish any others before embarking on your journey.

 What types of yachts are ocean going yachts?